TNOCS/minify-geojson/README.md

 - Minify the length of the keys by mapping each key name to a single of double letter combination: option `-k` converts long property keys such as `my_long_property_name` to `a` or `ab`. **Warning:** If you already have property keys like `a` or `b`, it may map them to the wrong name.
 - Blacklist keys, i.e. remove these keys from the output
 - Whitelist keys, i.e. only keep these keys in the output
 - Filter features, i.e. only keep those features whose properties satisfy certain conditions.

+The tool works in two modes: for files that require reprojection or topojson output, it will read in all data at once.
+In case your GeoJSON file is too large for node.js to handle, this may fail.
+That's why it normally uses a streaming mode, so also large files can be processed easily (after which you can try reprojecting it again).

 # Installation